-- County-wide sign standards are provided in Division 16 of Article 4 (Sections 4.691 through 4.709).
-Most county-wide sign standards apply in Redevelopment Zoning Districts; however, as stated in Section 4.709: "To the extent any sign regulations in any ordinances governing Community Redevelopment Areas in the County conflict with this ordinance, the regulations in the ordinances governing the Community Redevelopment Areas shall control unless otherwise provided by law." - 2.
+- 1. Sign standards as provided in Sections 4.691 through 4.709, Div.
+16, Article 4 apply in Redevelopment Zoning Districts.
+However, as stated in Section 4.709, Div.
+16, Article 4: "To the extent any sign regulations in any ordinances governing Community Redevelopment Areas in the County conflict with this ordinance, the regulations in the ordinances governing the Community Redevelopment Areas shall control unless otherwise provided by law." - 2.
 Prohibited signs.
-The list of prohibited signs in Section 4.695 is adjusted for the Redevelopment Zoning District by adding the following signs as prohibited: - a.
+The list of prohibited signs in Section 4.695, Div.
+16, Article 4 is adjusted for the Redevelopment Zoning District by adding the following prohibited signs: - a.
 Back-lit awning signs (signs affixed to awnings that have a translucent covering material that is illuminated from behind) - b.
 Billboards and off premises signs of any kind. - 3.
 Maintenance.
 Signs shall be kept clean, painted and free from all hazards such as, but not limited to, faulty wiring and loose fastenings.
 Weeds shall be cut underneath and around the base of ground signs and no rubbish or debris shall be permitted that would constitute a fire hazard or be detrimental to the public health and safety.
 All signs shall be maintained in a manner which will withstand hurricane wind load requirements. - 4.
 Nonconformities.
-Nonconforming signs may not be structurally modified.
+Nonconforming signs shall not be structurally modified.
 Any nonconforming sign damaged in excess of 50 percent of the integrity of the structure as determined by the Building Official shall only be repaired in full compliance with the requirements of this section. - 5.
-Certain sign standards are modified in individual Redevelopment Zoning Districts to reflect the local character of an individual Community Redevelopment Area.
+Certain sign standards may be modified in individual Redevelopment Zoning Districts to reflect the local character of an individual Community Redevelopment Area.
 This character is a reflection of historic platting patterns, the greater mix of uses and stronger pedestrian orientation in older communities, and the evidence of blight that is being overcome through efforts of the Community Redevelopment Agency.